boan-anbo/paper-timer-public/index.md

 # Why Paper Timer

-Paper timer makes your reading and writing more efficient and stress-free.
+Paper timer makes your reading more efficient and stress-free.

-It's more than a timer to track time; it's a simple and yet powerful tool to let you experiment with methods of reading and writing that suit you and turn them into habits.
+It's more than a timer to track time; it's a simple and yet powerful tool to let you experiment with methods of reading that suit you and turn them into habits.

 - See:
   - [__design philosophy__](#design-philosophy) to learn more about why Paper Timer is different.